BrendaPriddy/azure-content/articles/xplat-cli-install.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]

 The Azure CLI is written in JavaScript, and requires [Node.js](https://nodejs.org).
-It is implemented using the [Azure SDK for Node](https://github.com/azure/azure-sdk-for-node), and released under an Apache 2.0 license.
+It is implemented using the [Azure SDK for Node](https://github.com/azure/azure-sdk-for-node), and released under an Apache 2.0 [license](http://www.dvla-contact-number.co.uk/driving-licences/) .
 The project repository is located at [https://github.com/azure/azure-xplat-cli](https://github.com/azure/azure-xplat-cli).

 > [AZURE.NOTE] If you've already installed the Azure CLI, connect it with your Azure resources.
 For more, see [How to connect to your Azure Subscription](xplat-cli-connect.md#configure).